SvOlli/sorbus/doc/cpu_detect.md

 drift into undefined behaviour.

-Before we dive into the disassemblies, first let's explain the format using the first instruction run as our example.
+Before we dive into the disassemblies, first let's explain the format using the first executed instruction as our example.
 ```
  10:001e r a2    :LDX  #$00
 ```
 The `10` is just a linenumber that starts when the interrupt register is pulled high, so the CPU leaves reset state.

-This is followed by an overview of the bus state at this time. `001e` is the address bus, `r` shows that the CPU is reading, and `1a` is the data bus, showing what was read (or written).
+This is followed by an overview of the bus state at that time. `001e` is the address bus, `r` shows that the CPU is reading, and `a2` is the data bus, showing what was read (or written).
 If lines like Reset, NMI or IRQ are triggered by pulling to GND, that would be also shown by a corresponding letter.

 `LDX  #$00` is the disassembly of the instruction starting at this memory address.
-(In this case "load the X register with the value of
+(In this case "LoaD the X register with the value of
 $00.)

 Every trace should end with a `00ff w XX`, which indicates the writing